WamboJambo/Fuel-Trip/README.md

 # Fuel-Trip
 Simple Android application to find the cheapest available gas station along a route, useful for long road trips where you don't want to drive too far off the highway.
 This app will also allow you to specify a range in which to get gas, so that you can factor in the amount of gas you have remaining.

+**UPDATE** We have (temporarily) abandoned the mobile app idea, as it took us the majority of the hackathon just to get Android Studio up and running.
+I have created an equivalent web-app version, available at [my website](http://gas.jamesnc.me).

 ## How to Make Requests
 GasBuddy, the source we're using for gas prices and station locations, does not provide any sort of API.
 To account for this, I have created a temporary request system that takes minimum and maximum latitude and longitude values and returns a list of primary and secondary stations within those values.
 For simplicity, I have handled all the header spoofing necessary, so all that is needed is to pass the values in as GET values.
 An example request would be
 ```